stevenson/practice-api/README.md

 2. add more negative tests
   - add in integration test for the single retrieval call
 3. add some other routes to simulate other services or perhaps use a separate branch
+4. actually implement pagination but with no big dataset it is a nice to have